fastvolt/markdown/README.md

-# FastVolt Markdown
+# Fastvolt Markdown - The Library

-Simple and Concise Markdown to HTML Converter for PHP.
+A Simple and Straight-forward Markdown to HTML Converter for PHP.

 # Usage